The Proving Duel

 “LOWGUARD TECOVIS!”

-Tecovis winced, skid to a stop, pivoted, and stood at attention.
+Tecovis winced, skidded to a stop, pivoted, and stood at attention.
 The large, heavily armored Commander Riff Phurin walked powerfully towards him, his chipped tooth on display through his snarl.

 “Lowguard Tecovis, why are you late to training!?”